Phi Zeta Research Emphasis Day Call for Abstracts

 Significance/Impact/Implications: Place the results and conclusions of the investigation within the context of our current knowledge of the subject area.

-Your abstract is not successfully submitted until you receive a confirmation e-mail after clicking the final submit button.
-If you do not receive a confirmation e-mail in your inbox or junk folder, please contact us.
+Your abstract is not successfully submitted until you receive confirmation email after clicking the final submit button.
+If you do not receive confirmation email in your inbox or junk folder, please contact us

 Template abstract 1 - Basic Science